guikarai/LinuxONE-crypto-utils/part4.md

     00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000
     00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000
 ```
-As you can see, Total open handles equals to 1.
+As you can see, "Total open handles equals" to 1.
 So one application only is plugged to z90crypt for crypto offload.
+This because openssl is already connected to z90crypt thanks to the part III of the lab.

-### Java encryption requires OpenCryptoki
+### OpenCryptoki
-#### OpenCryptoki
 OpenCryptoki comes with a set of tokens; some are platform-independent and some are specific to Linux on IBM Z:
 - **Soft token** is a platform-independent token providing clear key cryptographic functions using a pure software implementation from openssl.
 - **ICA token** is a Linux on System z-specific token for clear key cryptography exploiting symmetric crypto algorithms and hashes provided by CPACF and possibly RSA algorithms provided by either CryptoExpress accelerators or CCA coprocessors.